For more information on user permissions, click here.

 One thing to note is that the default order is only applied when the field is initially set as a header on the roadmap and is not dynamically updated to reflect the changes.
 To apply a new order to a field that has already been set as a header, you will need to swap the header values from the Format panel, then switch them back to your original header for desired formatting.

 When pulling fields into Portfolio Roadmaps, it is encouraged to pivot by fields listed in the auto-detected Common Fields list, which contains Account fields that appear on two-or-more roadmaps in your Sources list.
 While Roadmap-Level Fields are useful for providing more detail on the source roadmaps, the lack of commonality across multiple roadmaps can prove to make pivoting and sorting your data more complicated than necessary.

 In Roadmunk, the ability to merge fields allows users with Admin access to quickly remove duplicate fields and to merge potentially superfluous fields into easy to locate and user Account fields, without disrupting the setup of existing fields on their users' roadmaps.

 From the More Options button in the bottom-left corner of the Field Card for the respective field they're looking to merge, account admins are able to merge existing Account Fields with other Roadmap-Level & Account-Level Fields.
 In order to perform this merge, the fields must meet the specific criteria below:

 - Users are only able to merge fields in which they are a member of

 - Both fields must have the same field type in order to be merged

-- Fields must not be actively present in the same roadmap (excluding Master Roadmaps)
+- Fields must not be actively present in the same roadmap (excluding Portfolio Roadmaps)

 - One of the fields must always be an Account-Level Field